raphamorim/rioterm.com/docs/config.md

 ## adaptive-theme

 Rio supports adaptive themes that automatically switch between light and dark themes based on the system theme.
-This feature works on Web, MacOS, and Windows platforms.
+This feature works on Web, macOS, Windows, and Linux (Wayland and X11, via the XDG Desktop Portal) platforms.

 ```toml
 [adaptive-theme]